Git push unexpectedly freezes my system

 At this point, I reread the Git docs more closely and found this section:

-If the GIT_ASKPASS environment variable is set, the program specified by the variable is invoked.
+Without any credential helpers defined, Git will try the following strategies to ask the user for usernames and passwords: If the GIT_ASKPASS environment variable is set, the program specified by the variable is invoked.
 A suitable prompt is provided to the program on the command line, and the user’s input is read from its standard output.
+Otherwise, if the core.askPass configuration variable is set, its value is used as above.
+Otherwise, if the SSH_ASKPASS environment variable is set, its value is used as above.
+Otherwise, the user is prompted on the terminal.

 Anyway, I didn't care at that point.
 It shouldn't have asked for my credential in the beginning.
 I mistakely cloned the https remote; So I changed the remote to the ssh one, pushed the update and called it a day.